magento/devdocs/guides/v2.1/frontend-dev-guide/css-topics/css-overview.md

 ## Things to remember when working with styles

-Make sure that you [set]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-mode.html) your Magento application to the developer or default [mode]({{ page.baseurl }}/config-guide/bootstrap/magento-modes.html).
+* Make sure that you [set]({{ page.baseurl }}/config-guide/cli/config-cli-subcommands-mode.html) your Magento application to the developer or default [mode]({{ page.baseurl }}/config-guide/bootstrap/magento-modes.html).

-* Create your own Less files using the built-in Less preprocessor, compilation mode whould be [server-side]({{ page.baseurl }}/css-topics/css-preprocess.html).
+* When creating your own Less files using the built-in Less preprocessor, compilation mode should be [server-side]({{ page.baseurl }}/css-topics/css-preprocess.html).
-* Create your own CSS files, optionally having compiled them using third-party CSS preprocessor but make sure compilation mode whould be [client-side]({{ page.baseurl }}/css-topics/css-preprocess.html).
+* When creating your own CSS files, including when using third-party CSS preprocessor, compilation mode whould be [client-side]({{ page.baseurl }}/css-topics/css-preprocess.html).

-If your style changes do not apply after refreshing the page, cleaning the static files cache might help.
+* If your style changes do not apply after refreshing the page, cleaning the static files cache might help.
 See the [Clean static files cache topic]({{ page.baseurl }}/frontend-dev-guide/cache_for_frontdevs.html#clean_static_cache) for instructions how to do this.

 ## Change styles: walkthrough {#css_walk}